niamh-d/DatingApp/README.md

-# DOTNET + Angular Demo Dating App
+# DOTNET-Angular Demo chat and social app

 ## What is this?

-Demo project created with .NET and Angular.
-Part of Udemy course [_Build an app with ASPNET Core and Angular from scratch_](https://www.udemy.com/course/build-an-app-with-aspnet-core-and-angular-from-scratch)
+Demo chat and social app built with .NET 10 and Angular 21.
+Developed as part of course [_Build an app with ASPNET Core and Angular from scratch_](https://www.udemy.com/course/build-an-app-with-aspnet-core-and-angular-from-scratch).

+App features instant messaging, presence detection and image upload.

 ## Demo